Solving Letter Scramble Puzzles with DuckDB

 Summary

-That was our quick guide to solving the NS puzzle!
+That was our quick guide to solving the NS puzzle.
 Is this a database problem?
-Not really, but DuckDB's SQL allows you to succinctly formulate and solve it!
-Happy puzzle solving!
+Not really, but DuckDB's SQL allows you to succinctly formulate it and solve it in less than 0.1 seconds!
+And sure, ChatGPT can solve this puzzle – but it spends almost a minute (using a ton of computing resources) to reason its way through it.

 This week, the puzzle is Zere Tanda Voozan.
 You can find the weekly puzzle's solution on the NS website.